 What Can You Do About an Encroachment?

-Put simply, an encroachment in real estate is when another property owner puts up a structure that intrudes on (or over) your land.
-This issue might come up if, for example, a neighbor builds a shed that is partially over your property line.
+Put simply, in real estate, an encroachment is when another property owner puts up a structure that intrudes on (or over) your land.
+This issue might arise if, for example, a neighbor builds a shed partially over your property line.
 It could also happen if a neighbor expands their house so that a porch ends up on your property.
 This is a structural encroachment.
 The same is true if you build an extension to your house that expands your space onto your neighbor's land.